 Do Veggie Burgers Make a Safe Bet for Diabetes Patients?

-Pros | They usually have less of that heavy saturated fat than the regular beef ones.
+| Pros | They generally contain less saturated fat compared with regular beef options.
 They might be packed with stuff that helps steady your sugar levels.
 They’re a solid bet for getting your protein fix. |

-Cons | They might be loaded with carbs, especially if made with stuff like bread crumbs or potato starch.
+| Cons | They might be loaded with carbs, especially if made with stuff like bread crumbs or potato starch.
 They might sneak in extra sugar, which isn’t great for you.
-Some of the store ones might be fried, slipping in extra bad fats. |
+Some store-bought options may be fried, adding unwanted fats. |

-Tips for Choosing Healthy Veggie Burgers | Look for ones made with beans, lentils, and whole grains—they’re a better pick.
+| Tips for Choosing Healthy Veggie Burgers | Look for ones made with beans, lentils, and whole grains—they’re a better pick.
 Don’t forget to give that nutrition label a once-over for things like carbs, fiber, sugar, and sodium.
-Pick the ones that are baked or grilled—not fried.
+Choose options that are baked or grilled rather than fried.
 Ditch those white bread buns and go for whole-wheat buns or lettuce wraps.
 Healthier and just as tasty! |

 Why These Make a Smart Choice